oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/deploy.weblogic_short.ocishell.md

   --set "kubernetes.namespaces={traefik,sample-domain1-ns}" \
   --wait
 ```
-Please note the only updated parameter in both cases is the domain namespace.
+Note that in both cases, the only updated parameter is the domain namespace.

-#### Deploy WebLogic domain on Kubernetes ####
+#### Deploy a WebLogic domain on Kubernetes ####

-To deploy WebLogic domain you need to create a domain resource definition which contains the necessary parameters for the operator to start the WebLogic domain properly.
+To deploy WebLogic domain, you need to create a domain resource definition which contains the necessary parameters for the operator to start the WebLogic domain properly.

-We provided for you `domain.yaml` file that contains yaml representation of the custom resource object.
-Please copy it locally
+We provided for you a `domain.yaml` file that contains a YAML representation of the custom resource object.
+Please copy it locally:
 ```bash
 curl -LSs https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/master/kubernetes/hands-on-lab/domain.yaml >~/domain.yaml
 ```
-Please review it with your favourite editor or in the [browser](../domain.yaml).
+Review it in your favorite editor or a [browser](../domain.yaml).

-Cerate Domain custom resource object by applying the following command:
+Create the domain custom resource object with the following command:
 ```bash
 kubectl apply -f ~/domain.yaml
 ```
-Check the introspector job which needs to be run first:
+Check the introspector job, which needs to be run first:
 ```bash
 $ kubectl get pod -n sample-domain1-ns
 NAME                                         READY     STATUS              RESTARTS   AGE sample-domain1-introspect-domain-job-kcn4n   0/1       ContainerCreating   0          7s
 ```
-Check periodically the pods in the domain namespace and soon you will see the servers are starting:
+Periodically check the pods in the domain namespace and soon you will see the servers starting:
 ```bash
 $ kubectl get po -n sample-domain1-ns -o wide
 NAME                             READY     STATUS    RESTARTS   AGE       IP            NODE            NOMINATED NODE